MattStultz/extrusiongen/README.md

  - The bezier scaling by bounding-box works so far but there is a boundary required to avoid the path to be scale to width=0 or height=0.
+ - The mm-measurements are not yet applied to the STL models.
+ - The bezier-Settings file should also store scaling and draw offset.
+   When loading a file these settings should be restored so the bezier path is at the same position.

 [2013-09-16]
  - Add an enhanced polygon triangulation algorithm for the case